sh4zbot/chess-streak-calc/README.md

 Pull games from chess.com to find the longest win streak.
 Print url, win chance and time for each game during the streak.

-Very roughly estimates the longest expected win streak (unless I messed up) with ln(n)/ln(P) where n is total number of all games the user has played and P is the avarage win chance.
+Very roughly estimates the longest expected win streak with ln(n)/ln(P) where n is total number of games the user has played, P is the avarage win chance.

 # Usage